anthonybench/cs594-project/README.md

 This project, for CS-594 Internetworking Protocols at Portland State University for fall-2021 focuses on the networking aspects of chat applications, through the development of a Discord chat bot!

-As per my agreement and approval from the instructor, **Dr. Nirupama Bulusu**, the following list enumerates the 18 promised features of the application (with the extra credit features):
+As per my agreement and approval from the instructor, **Dr. Nirupama Bulusu**, the following list enumerates the 17 promised features/requirements of the application (with the extra credit features):

 - [X] Bot can connect to server
 - [X] Bot can create a channel